 There is no shade along the way, so prepare for the hot Adriatic sun.
 However, there are 3-4 cafes along the way for a drink or snack.
 There are 3 different entrances to walk the city walls, but you must walk counterclockwise around the walls.
 Overall, you need about 2 hours to fully experience the 2 km long walk.
 A Sunset Tour is a good idea if you have the time.

-My Walking Tour from the Walls and City
+Walking the Walls and Old Town

 Photo op Tip: Along the wall with the Fort Lovrijenac in the background makes for an awesome photo, as shown in my first photo.

 I continued along the wall looking out at the Locrum Island on the seaside and the numerous orange terracotta rooftops of the town.
 Also, looking down at the Old Town, you see cathedral towers, residential areas with colorful clothes drying in the sea breeze.
-Continuing on I walked over the St. John’s Fortress looking out over the Old Harbour.
-And the highest point on Minceta Fort.
-Overall, there are 6 forts along the walk: Lovrijenac, Revelin, Minceta, Bokar, St John and St Lucas.

 The best view from above is from Srdj Hill reached by the Dubrovnik Cable Car.

 Afterwards, I walked, explored and shopped in the Old Town.
-Architectural highlights include the Gothic Rector’s Palace, Baroque St. Blaise Church and the Renaissnance-style Sponza Palace.
-I also had a wonderful time shopping for Borano (Venetian) Lace tops and dresses at fashion boutiques.
-Then, I ended my day meandering through the alleyways to the amazing Segreto Italian Restaurant for red wine, mouth-watering mushroom risotto and amaretto tiramisu, al fresco style on the terrace.
+Architectural highlights include the Gothic Rector’s Palace, Baroque St. Blaise Church and the Renaissance-style Sponza Palace.
+I also had a wonderful time shopping for Burano (Venetian) lace tops and dresses at fashion boutiques.

 Dubrovnik has become one of the most popular Mediterranean destinations for many reasons, such as, it’s historic architecture, stunning scenery and shopping.
 So, plan your visit for dusk or dawn without the crowds and find out why this is the “Pearl of the Adriatic.”